top of page

 ABOUT THE ARTIST

-Indrajeet’s paintings are based on architecture he has encountered in his travels within the USA, and to Latin America, Europe and India.
-Indrajeet’s minimal approach to art can be best explained by the following quote by French writer and poet, Antoine de Saint-Exupéry.
-“Perfection is achieved not when there is nothing left to add, but when there is nothing left to take away”.
+His paintings are rooted in architecture encountered through travel across the United States, Latin America, Europe, and India.
+They are not documents of buildings so much as distillations of place, shaped by memory and feeling.
+Chandrachud’s minimal approach is guided by Antoine de Saint-Exupéry’s well-known insight: “Perfection is achieved not when there is nothing left to add, but when there is nothing left to take away.

 Indrajeet in his own words: